GoodGuyGregory/Java/Java_Objects/Notes.md

 REPEL for Java introduced in Java 9

-Opening Classes with Jshell is very easy use the `/open <classname>` make sure you are in the directory where your class exisits
+Opening Classes with Jshell is very easy use the `/open <classname>` make sure you are in the directory where your class exisits. and make sure that the class implementation is not `public class <desired class>`

 **Objects**